Join IFT

 Manuscripts may be judged unacceptable due to low impact of the findings or inappropriate technical aspects.
 Manuscripts with experimental designs that are a simple comparison among treatments, without demonstrating mechanistic advances to the science beyond treatment effects, may be returned without review.
 To be acceptable, a manuscript, in addition to being of high quality, must be considered important and relevant to advancing the science of food.
 Research must be on a food, food ingredient, or byproducts of food production.
 Studies on traditional medicines, pharmaceuticals, or materials not identified or justified as foods are outside the scope of this journal.
 Furthermore, manuscripts that cover a very narrow topic with only local interest will not be considered.

 Authors are requested to suggest a topic area when submitting their manuscript.
+To view the scope of each topic, click on the "Topics" section below.
 During review and revision, the significant findings are established, and this may change the most appropriate topic for listing of the published article.

 JFS does not accept special issue proposals from outside the editorial board.